 Anne Hoskins, the company's senior vice president for public affairs, said the state's intervention in the past requiring utilities to enter into long-term supply contracts had "disastrous results."

 In the next six years, PSE&G will pay $1 billion for the remaining costs of the long-term contracts, she said.
-And Atlantic City Electric recently received approval to raise its customers' bills 5 percent to recover the costs of its out-of-market contracts.
+And Atlantic City Electric recently received approval to raise its customers' bills by 5 percent to recover the costs of its out-of-market contracts.